 Q: What flea and tick products do you offer?

-A: We carry several topical and oral medications to help prevent flea infestations and kill ticks, which can transmit Lyme disease to dogs.
-Monthly topical treatments for fleas and ticks include Vectra 3D and Frontline Plus or you can give an oral chewable tab called Nexgard.
+A: We carry both topical and oral medications to help prevent flea infestations and kill ticks, which can transmit Lyme disease to dogs.
+Topical treatments for fleas and ticks include Frontline Plus/Gold for dogs and cats and Bravecto for cats.
+Oral chewable pills to prevent flea/tick infestations include Nexgard and Simparica.
 For combined flea and heartworm protection we recommend Revolution.
-For oral medications for fleas only we recommend Comfortis.
+We also carry Seresto, an 8 month collar that kills both fleas and ticks for cats and dogs.
 We also carry flea bombs and area treatment spray for carpets and furniture should you get an infestation.

 Q: When is my puppy/kitten old enough to get a rabies vaccine?